Send transcripts to the following address:

-All transfer hours will be equated on the semester-hour system.
-All lower division (freshman and sophomore level) credits earned with a D grade or higher will be calculated in the students’ cumulative grade point average (GPA) and articulated as equivalent Barton courses.
+All transfer credit will be equated on the semester-hour system.
+Lower division (freshman and sophomore level) credits earned with a D grade or higher will be calculated in the students’ cumulative grade point average (GPA) and articulated as equivalent Barton courses.
 Quality points and grade points will be transferred from other colleges and universities and will be averaged into the cumulative GPA.
 Transfer credit entered on any student's Barton academic history cannot be removed.
 Check your MyBarton Portal regularly to review your transfer course credit, especially if you have credit coming from multiple sources.

 To be eligible for graduation, students must have completed at least 15 resident hours out of the required sixty-four (64) total hours through Summer 2020, and the sixty (60) total hours beginning Fall 2020 from Barton Community College.
 Students seeking a certificate from Barton must have completed at least 25% of the required courses from Barton.